A virtual webinar on the industry’s nuances for cannabis entrepreneurs was held last night by the Jersey City Tech Meet-up.

 Tips for Cannabis Entrepreneurs

-Chelsea Duffy, a cannabis entrepreneur began the discussion.
-She applied in 2019 and planned to apply again.
+Cannabis entrepreneur Chelsea Duffy explained she first applied in 2019 and planned to apply again.
 Duffy said potential applicants should get funding and assemble a team before the next round is announced.

-A labor-peace agreement is also important for applicants to obtains as is certification as a minority-owned business for those who are eligible.
+A labor-peace agreement is also important for applicants to obtain as is certification as a minority-owned business for those who are eligible.

 Kearney said it is very hard to find a bank to accept cannabis businesses.